Help us improve your experience.

 5. If you are finished configuring the device, commit the configuration and exit:

-As the Security Administrator you set up FIPS users.
-FIPS users cannot be granted permissions normally reserved for the Security Administrator—for example, permission to zeroize the system.
+As a Security Administrator, you can set up FIPS users.
+The system does not permit FIPS users to have the permissions usually given to the Security Administrator—for example, the permission to zeroize the system.

 To configure login access for a FIPS user:

-1. Log in to the device with your Security Administrator password if you have not already done so, and enter configuration mode:
+1. Log in to the device with your Security Administrator password and enter configuration mode:

 2. Give the user, a username, and assign the user a user ID (for example, 6401, which must be a unique number in the range of 1 through 64000) and a class.
 When you assign the class, you assign the permissions—for example, clear, network, resetview, and view-configuration.